Monk 36 Limerick at anchor in the San Juan Islands at sunset

 Renting a Car in Mexico

 Once in awhile we rent a car for a day to go grocery shopping and run errands.
 If there is a lot of running around to do it is just so much more convenient than riding the bus and taking a taxi back with loads of groceries.
 We start by reserving the car online via Priceline.
 There is no need to pre-pay or give them a credit card.
-All they want is a name.
-When I first saw that we could [...]
+All [...]

 May25, 2013